 Yes.
-Hospital staff involved in classifying or packaging of specimens that will be transported on a public highway or on an airplane are required to be trained, per 49CFR, 172.700.
+The hospital staff involved in classifying or packaging specimens that will be transported on a public highway or on an airplane must be trained, per 49CFR, 172.700.

-- Is the Dangerous Goods training course different from the online packing and shipping information that you offer?
+- Is the Dangerous Goods training course different from your online packing and shipping information?